-Restricted cash includes cash in transit for funds held for customers to the Company's Payment Processor, Expensify Card collateral for funds held for customers, and cash held by Expensify.org for social justice and equity efforts of Expensify.org.
-Refer to Note 6 for the breakout of these amounts within Other current assets as of December 31, 2022 and 2021.
+Restricted cash primarily includes cash in transit for funds held for customers to the Company's payment processor, Expensify Card collateral for funds held for customers, and cash held by Expensify.org for social justice and equity efforts of Expensify.org.
+Refer to Note 6 for the breakout of these amounts within Other current assets as of December 31, 2023 and 2022.

-Restricted cash also includes amounts included within Settlement assets, net for funds held for customers that are deposited into a commercial bank account held by the Company for the benefit of the customers until remitted to the customer's members.
-Refer to the Settlement assets and liabilities policy note below for further detail.
+Restricted cash also includes amounts within Settlement assets, net for funds held for customers that are deposited into a commercial bank account held by the Company for the benefit of the customers until remitted to the customer's members.
+Refer to the Settlement assets, net and liabilities policy note below for further detail.